terrancehah/whole-ios/docs/readme.md

 - **Universal UUID Migration:** All identifiers in models, view models, services, and widgets are now UUIDs.
 All SupabaseService methods and usages updated accordingly.
 All sample/mock data now uses UUID().
 - **SwiftUI Performance Refactor:** `QuoteListView` was refactored to extract the TabView and overlays into computed properties, resolving SwiftUI type-checking errors and improving maintainability.
 - **Onboarding Completion Persistence:** Onboarding completion is now tracked persistently using @AppStorage.
 Users only see onboarding on first launch, as per app-flow.md.
+- **Anonymous Account Support:** On first launch, the app creates a backend account with a NULL email for every user.
+All features (including backend sync) work before explicit login.
+Data is migrated to the real account when the user signs up.
+- Quotes table `categories` is now a Postgres text[] array, not a JSON string.
+The CSV import uses Postgres array syntax for compatibility.
+- UI: QuoteListView fills the screen, all buttons use a corner radius of 12 and have consistent shadows, Chinese text uses a lighter palette color.
+- Error popups for backend issues are now suppressed unless relevant.

 ---